Aortic Dissections

 Bursting

-Important organs & MORTALITY
+Important Organs & MORTALITY

 If a dissection occurs and cuts off blood supply to important organs like the brain, this disease can be fatal to the patient.